Pawan-Murali/NexTech/README.md

 People need honest personal motivation

 ### The Solution (that nobody asked for)
-We're making a motivation quote generator thats brutally honest!
-It will not take into consideration the feelings and will go in for the job it was meant for.
+We're making a motivational quote generator that's brutally honest!
+It will not consider the feelings and will go in for the job it was meant for.

 ## Technical Details
 ### Technologies/Components Used